 Early in the ministry of Jesus He declared, "My meat is to do the will of Him that sent Me, and to finish His work."
 John 4:34.
 At the close of His ministry He asserted, "I have finished the work which Thou gavest Me to do."
 John 17:4.
 In the same manner the time is coming when the work of God in the earth will just as definitely be finished.
 The last missionary will have been sent out.
 The last sermon will have been preached.
 The last call to sinful men to repent and turn to God will have been sounded.
-Jesus, our great high priest, will lay aside His priestly robes and clothe Himself in His kingly array, and then will be fulfilled all those promises that He will come again and receive His people unto Himself.
-This hour hastens greatly.
-His fulfilling Word proclaims the fact that soon "He that shall come will come, and will not tarry."
-Heb.
-10:37.
+Jesus, our great high priest, will lay aside His priestly robes and clothe Himself in His kingly array, and then will be fulfilled all those promises that He will come out of the angel's hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter."
+Verses 9, 10.